Salesforce Negotiations · Independent Advisory

 +

 Salesforce often dangles "time-sensitive" discounts as the quarter or fiscal year-end approaches, trying to rush you into signing.
-Reps will insist the price breaks vanish if you don't act before the deadline.
+Reps will insist the price breaks vanish if you do not act before the deadline.

-Counter: Don't be fooled by artificial deadlines.
-Be willing to let the quarter or fiscal year lapse if the terms aren't right — Salesforce's urge to hit quotas means they might return with an even better offer afterward.
-Make it clear you won't sacrifice favorable terms just to meet their sales timeline.
+Counter: Do not be fooled by artificial deadlines.
+Be willing to let the quarter or fiscal year lapse if the terms are not right.
+Salesforce's urge to hit quotas means they might return with an even better offer afterward.
+Make it clear you will not sacrifice favourable terms just to meet their sales timeline.
+See our Salesforce Renewal Timeline for optimal timing strategies.

 🎯 Overblown Growth Projections